xrdiao/LSTP-Nav/README.md

-A baseline of robot optimal moiton planning.
+A baseline of robot optimal motion planning.